-Horsetail prefers poor growing conditions and may not grow in fertile soil.
+Horsetail prefers sandy soil and poor growing conditions and may not grow in fertile soil.
 One option is to lay down landscaping fabric and mulch your garden.
 Do this only after you have cleared your garden of all the spore-bearing stalks.

 How Do You Take Care of a Horsetail Plant?

 The challenge in dealing with horsetails is in containing them.
 Make sure to thin the stems out annually to control the rapid and invasive spread of horsetail stems.

 If you want to grow horsetail put plastic barriers in the soil or plant them in a deep pot.
 You can then bury the pot in the ground.

 Horsetail is not a fussy plant.
 When it comes to fertilizer it is often unnecessary.
 They do not need fertile or rich soil.
 If your horsetail plant is struggling, you can use slow-release plant food to boost its growth.

 The plant grows best with high humidity and hot sun.
 You don’t need to worry about scouring rush in the winter, they can still grow fine with drier air and less light.
 The noticeable difference is that the dark green stems fade.
 This goes back to normal once the weather changes.